Many UK employers face complex challenges as lockdown restrictions ease and their employees start returning to the workplace.

 In addition is the need to look after the health and wellbeing of their workers, and in some cases change structures to allow for more working from home.

 But if you plan carefully, you can ensure a smooth return and even use the changes to support strategic improvements and the long-term health of your company.

 In this article, we highlight what you need to consider and plan for as you and your employees prepare to return to the workplace.

 Return to work measures

-Health measures may include altering workplaces to accommodate social distancing; providing protective equipment, regular coronavirus testing and temperature checks; and lessening contact by reducing and shortening meetings and staggering shifts.
+Health measures may include altering workplaces to ensure they are well ventilated, providing regular coronavirus testing and temperature checks, and lessening contact by reducing and shortening meetings and staggering shifts.

 Communication will also be crucial.